voxel/voxel-engine-stackgl/README.md

-# voxel-engine
+# voxel-engine-stackgl

-## A voxel engine in javascript using three.js
+## A voxel engine in javascript using stackgl

+**An experimental port of [voxel-engine](https://github.com/maxogden/voxel-engine) replacing [three.js](http://threejs.org) with [stackgl](http://stack.gl)**

+**Caution: not all of the functionality of the three.js-based voxel-engine is implemented, documentation may be outdated, and the API may be unstable.
+Pull requests to improve this situation are greatly welcomed.**

+---

 Learn more at http://voxeljs.com